-The EQUATOR Network is a site that keeps track of reporting guidelines available for specific study designs -- for example, what authors of randomized controlled trials should be reporting in their manuscripts, and how.
-Given systematic reviews and other forms of knowledge synthesis are study designs in and of themselves, please see the EQUATOR Network to find out if a reporting guideline is available for the specific form on knowledge synthesis that you are using.
+The EQUATOR Network is a site that keeps track of reporting guidelines available for specific study designs -- for example, what elements authors of randomized controlled trials should be reporting in their manuscripts, and how.
+Given systematic reviews and other forms of knowledge synthesis are study designs in and of themselves, please see the EQUATOR Network to find out if a reporting guideline is available for the specific type of knowledge synthesis that you are using.

-For systematic reviews in particular, PRISMA is the reporting guideline of choice.
+Designed primarily for systematic reviews evaluating the effects of interventions, PRISMA is the reporting guideline of choice.

 Publishing in the life sciences: Guidance on finding journals for your manuscript and on preplanning your writing to comply with the author guidelines of your selected venue